Hyper-Convolution Networks for Biomedical Image Segmentation

 \subsection{Non-local Network}

 Recently, self-attention and non-local networks have gained popularity due to their ability to aggregate long-range information by computing interactions between every pixel pair in a feature map.
 A non-local block gathers contextual information from all other positions in an image by utilizing a self-attention mechanism \cite{attention,nonlocal}.
 Other works built on the non-local architecture and attempted to reduce computational complexity by constructing a more efficient attention map \cite{gnonlocal,asymmetric}.
 Non-local blocks have also been used with a UNet architecture for biomedical image segmentation tasks \cite{nonlocalunet}.
-Since non-local operations demand heavy computational resources, they can only be implemented on relatively low-resolution feature maps.
-In contrast, our hyper-convolution technique is feasible at any resolution.
+Since non-local operations require substantial computational resources, they are usually only implemented on relatively low-resolution feature maps.
+In contrast, the proposed hyper-convolution technique is feasible at any resolution.